caioluders/-body-builder/README.md

 /home/g3ol4d0/Desktop/caioluders.github.io/4rt3/Concretos
 ```

-Now on every directory will be a `index.html` file like the above image.
+Now on every directory will have a `index.html` file like the above image.

 ## Files